 What to Carry: Comfortable shoes, your credit card, a shopping list to avoid impulse purchases, and a foldable shopping bag.
 Many malls have bag deposit services if your shopping gets too heavy to carry around.

-Hidden Gems in Singapore
+Hidden Gems to Visit in Singapore

-Best Time to Visit Singapore
+Best Time to Visit in Singapore

-Getting Around Singapore
+Getting Around the Best Places to Visit in Singapore

 Singapore boasts one of the world's most efficient public transportation systems.
 The Mass Rapid Transit (MRT) subway network covers most tourist areas and is clean, fast, and affordable.